 The file NFID Running sheet is the current list of NFID firearm templates that the ACIC have updated or created.
 This list does not encompass all the firearm templates that are currently included within the NFID.

-The ACIC with the assistance of staff at the Lithgow Small Arms Factory Museum have produced this fact sheet to assist in the identification of both Lithgow SAF and Lithgow Arms sporting firearms.
+The ACIC have produced this guide with the assistance of staff at the Lithgow Small Arms Factory Museum to assist in the identification of both Lithgow Small Arms Factory and Lithgow Arms sporting firearms.

 The ACIC National Firearm Trace Program allows our law enforcement partners to submit web-based illicit firearm trace requests.
 Our agency consolidates the information and creates a national picture of the firearm types in the Australia illicit firearm market, and the diversion methods used to reach that point.
 Law enforcement can email us to request a National Firearm Trace Program account.